Infinite rate symbiotic branching on the real line: The tired frogs model: Introduction

 for some zero mean martingale $M$. \begin{theorem} For any initial condition $(X^1_0,X^2_0)\in E$, there exists a unique solution of MP$_0$. \end{theorem}

+Note that as long as $X^1_t=0$, we have $-M_t=\int_0^t \theta_s\,ds$ is the amount of additional frogs that have fallen asleep by time $t$.
+Thus $-M_t$ adds to the initially dormant frogs $X^2_0$ to give $X^2_t$.
+At some random time, all frogs wake up and $M_t$ jumps to the value $X^2_0$.
+This random time point is chosen such that $(M_t)$ is a martingale.

 Before we proceed, let us heuristically describe the evolution of the processes solving martingale problems MP$_0$ and MP$_S$.
 Let us start with the one-colony model, that is, with the process $(X^1,X^2)$ solving MP$_0$.
-Since $X^2$ is a nonnegative martingale, if $X^2_t=0$, then we have $X^2_s=0$ for all $s\geq t$.
+Since $X^2$ is a nonnegative martingale, if $X^2_t=0$, then we have $X^2_s=0$ for all $s\geq t$ (in fact, $\E[X_s\given X_t=0]=0$ due to the martingale property and $X_s\geq0$ a.s.{} which implies $X_s=0$ a.s.{} on the event $\{X_t=0\}$).
 Hence, the process is non-trivial only if $X^2_0>0$ and thus $X^1_0=0$.
-Since $0$ is a trap for $X^2$, the martingale $M_t$ is a pure jump martingale that has only one jump at a certain random time $\tau$ and $X^2_s=0$ if and only if $s\geq \tau$.
+Since $0$ is a trap for $X^2$ and $X_s\in E$, the martingale $X^2_t$ is continuous and monotonically increasing with derivative $\theta_t$ up to the random time $\tau$ where it has a single jump to $0$, that is, $X^2_s=0$ if and only if $s\geq \tau$.
+(Compare with the process $Z$ defined in Lemma~\ref{L2.1} below.)
 Moreover, as we see from the equations, at the same time $\tau$, $X^1$ makes a jump up, becomes positive and solves the deterministic equation $\partial_t X^1_t=\theta_t-cX^1_t$ for $t\geq\tau$.

 Now we will give a more detailed description of the jump time $\tau$, although most of the technical details will be provided in the proof of Theorem~\ref{T2} in Section~\ref{S2}.
-Let $W$ be a nonnegative random variables whose distribution is given by
+Let $W$ be a nonnegative random variable whose distribution is given by